News

 April

-Lower Your Monthly Water Bill for Water Conservation Month While You Shelter at Home »
+Lower Your Monthly Water Bill for Water Conservation Month »

 Governing Board Proclaims April Springs Protection Awareness Month »

-The Southwest Florida Water Management District (District) Governing Board declared April Springs Protection Awareness Month during their March meeting.
+– The Southwest Florida Water Management District's (District) Governing Board declared April Springs Protection Awareness Month during its March meeting.
+The Governing Board also emphasized that springs are vital to the environment, economy, citizens and visitors of the state.